skidoodle/ncore-stats/readme.md

 2.  **Add Users using Docker**

-    Before starting the service, or to add new users later, run the `--add-user` command inside a temporary container.
-This ensures the user is added to the database in your persistent volume.

-    ```bash
-    # Use 'docker compose run' to add users before starting
-    docker compose run --rm ncore-stats --add-user 'Alice,69'
-    docker compose run --rm ncore-stats --add-user 'Bob,420'
-    ```

-    If the container is already running, you can use `docker exec`:
+    When the container is already running, you can use `docker exec`:
     ```bash
     # The executable inside the container is named 'ncore-stats'
     docker exec ncore-stats ./ncore-stats --add-user 'Charlie,1337'